friedforfun/DocumentTracking/README.rst

 ==================
 Ensure your current shell is in the correct environment.

+The best way to start the application is via the provided shell script within the Application directory (needs executable permissions):
+``$ ./docutrace -h``

+Alternatively you must create a .env file and specify the full path to the location of your current shell (the shell script will automate this):
+``WORK_DIR=<path to shell>``

-This application can either be run directly on the python entry point:
+Now the application can be run directly on the python entry point:
 ``<Path to repository>/Application$ python DocuTrace/main.py -h``

-Alternatively a shell script has been provided within the Application directory (needs executable permissions):
-``$ ./docutrace -h``